semgrep/semgrep-docs/docs/playground.md

 File a [bug](https://github.com/returntocorp/semgrep/issues/new?title=semgrep.dev%20bug%20report) or reach out through [Semgrep Community Slack](https://r2c.dev/slack).

+## Exploring rules through the Registry

+Sign in to Semgrep App to gain access to the Registry and your library of saved rules.

 ## Setting code standards by adding a rule to the Rule Board